 WiLAT membership is fully dependent on membership of Chartered Institute of Logistics and Transport (CILT).
 Female members of CILT automatically become members of their local group of WilAT.
 Male members of CILT or anyone interested in WilAT but not yet a member of CILT may become a Friend of WiLAT.
 For further information please contact the chairperson of your local group or your regional co-ordinator.

-Our Global Convenor, who sits on the CILT International Management Committee, is responsible for the growth and development of WiLAT internationally and for co-ordinating our annual global conference.
-Regional co-ordinators promote the interests of women in their region and encourage membership.
-Country groups work with and on behalf of women at local level, organising events, providing local support and networking opportunities, and representing women within the local CILT council.
+The WiLAT Steering committee comprising of the Global Convenor, Deputy Global Chairperson, and Global Vice Chairpersons by region is responsible for the growth and development of WiLAT internationally, and for coordinating our annual global conference.
+The Global Convenor / Deputy Global Chairperson who sits on the CILT International Management Committee (IMC) reports on global development progress to the IMC regularly.
+Global Vice Chairpersons promote the interests of women in their region and encourage membership.
+Country groups work with and on behalf of women at local level, organizing events, providing local support and networking opportunities, and representing women within the local CILT council.

 Establishing a WiLAT Group